 Data not available

-The effective maintenance dose should be regulated by blood pressure readings in the erect position.
-If the patient regularly monitors blood pressure at home, instructions may be given by the physician to reduce or omit a dose if readings fall below a designated level or if faintness or lightheadedness occurs.
-However, no change should be instituted without the knowledge of the physician.
+- Instructions may be given to reduce or omit a dose if blood pressure readings fall below a designated level or if faintness or lightheadedness occurs.
+No change should be made without the knowledge of the physician.